-Formed in November 2010, the Ontario Nature Youth Council’s mission is to build a diverse provincial network of youth dedicated to inspiring, connecting and educating our communities while protecting wild species and wild spaces.
+Our Youth Council is a diverse provincial network that is dedicated to inspiring, connecting and educating our communities.

-- Events: Planning annual events including Our Special Spaces and the Youth Summit for Biodiversity
+- Plans and hosts events including Our Special Spaces and the Youth Summit for Biodiversity

-Youth Council members have been recognized for their achievements individually and collectively from programs including:
+Youth Council members have been honoured for their achievements individually and collectively by:

-- The Starfish Canada’s Top 25 Environmentalists Under 25
+- Starfish Canada’s Top 25 Environmentalists Under 25

 - Lieutenant Governor’s Ontario Heritage Awards

 For more information, please contact Christine Ambre, conservation and education coordinator, at 416-444-8419 ext.
 244 by phone or email..

 Students at these schools raised funds to support Ontario Nature’s work: